 I don’t think many people understand how good we have it here at Evergreen.
 A lot of us try really hard to make it a fun place for you guys, working around the many obstacles that is thrown at us.
 We work hard to make high school a memorable time for everyone, but it’s not a one man job.
 You have to meet us halfway, and that goes for several things.
 You have to do your part.
 Don’t complain, and just stand there not doing anything about it.
 If you want to see some change, you have to start it and not wait for it to magically happen.
 Appreciate what you have, and be mindful of the things and people around you.

-Anonymous asked: What are the prices for Junior Prom?
+Anonymous said: What are the prices for Junior Prom?

 ask your junior class officers!

-Anonymous asked: Can you give us the details about January's Junior Prom?
+Anonymous said: Can you give us the details about January's Junior Prom?

 I believe the Junior Class officers want to keep it a secret heheheh

-Anonymous asked: I've got 2 questions: 1.
+Anonymous said: I've got 2 questions: 1.
 When are you going to announce the junior prom?
 2. When do people usually starting asking others out to prom?

 Considering the fact that Junior Prom is in January, i would expect people to ask each other around the the middle of Decemember, or even late november! sometimes for late dates, the BEGINNING of January! it’s always better to plan ahead though!
 You never know what can come up!